-But first ... do you even know what Graphic Design is?
+Visitor do you even know what Graphic Design is?
 Let's make sure!

 Though often overlooked, Graphic Design surrounds us: it is the signs we read, the products we buy, and the rooms we inhabit.
 Graphic designers find beauty within limitations, working towards the ultimate goal of visually communicating a message, be it the packaging of a product, the spirit of a book, or the narrative of a building.
 Utilizing a language of type and imagery, graphic designers try to make every aspect of our lives defined and beautiful.

-The skills you will learn in the CIA are going to valuable no matter what career you choose.
+The skills you will learn in the CIA are going to be valuable no matter what career you choose.

 Next up let's what's the difference between Raster Vs. Vector Graphics?